The World’s Three Enclave Countries

 An enclave is not restricted to only sovereign countries.
 An enclave can also be a territory – or a part of a territory – that is entirely surrounded by the domain of one other state or entity.
 Enclaves can also exist within territorial waters, so islands can be enclaves.

-Another good example are the tiny Spanish enclaves of Ceuta and Melilla located on the northern shores of Morocco’s Mediterranean coast.
+Another good example is the tiny Spanish enclaves of Ceuta and Melilla, located on the northern shores of Morocco’s Mediterranean coast.
 Together they form the European Union’s only land borders with Africa and are the only piece of European territory on mainland Africa.
 Morocco disputes the Spanish claim and calls them the occupied “Sebtah and Melilah”.

 A map showing the enclaves of Ceuta and Melilla in Morocco